andre-ye/andre-ye.github.io-retired/docs/reading-list.md

 Technological Philosophy
 - *Robot Rights* by David J. Gunkel
 - *Robot Sex: Social and Ethical Implications*, edited by John Danaher and Neil McArthur
-- *Quantum Entanglement* by Jed Brody
-- *AI Ethics* by Mark Coeckelbergh

 Epistemology and Mathematics
 - _Introduction to the Philosophy of Mathematics_ by Bertrand Russell